Montgomery County reacts to late vaccine doses on first day of Phase 1B

 Montgomery County Executive Ossenfort says they can’t begin to prepare and register people without the confirmation of vaccine deliveries.

 “We have done some outreach and received 1,100 responses to our survey of people that want the vaccine.
 We have received numerous requests from local businesses, teachers, firefighters, and first responders.
-However we can not fulfill those requests because of lack of supply,” said he.
+However we can not fulfill those requests because of lack of supply,” he said.

 To make matter worse, Montgomery County says they still haven’t vaccinated all of the people in Phase 1A yet.

 “So far Montgomery county has had total of 100 vaccines given to us.
-For a small county like this once we get them, I suspect they will be in the arms of Montgomery County residents within a week,”said he.
+For a small county like this once we get them, I suspect they will be in the arms of Montgomery County residents within a week,” he said.

 Residents and staff at nursing homes and other long-term care facilities will continue to be vaccinated through a federal program, which the state is providing resources to accelerate.

-· Health care workers who are part of Phase 1a will continue to be vaccinated at hospitals and other clinical settings.
+- Health care workers: As part of Phase 1a, will continue to be vaccinated at hospitals and other clinical settings

-· People age 75 and over will primarily be vaccinated at pharmacies and other sites that are part of the “retail network.”
+- People over 75: Primarily vaccinated at pharmacies and other sites that are part of the “retail network”

-·Public employees (for example, police departments, public school teachers and MTA employees)will primarily be vaccinated through their groups’ relevant health programs or as organized by their unions.
+- Public employees (police, teachers, and MTA workers): Primarily vaccinated through their groups’ relevant health programs or as organized by their unions

 County-by-county Coronavirus Tracker